Tax Collector's Office

 The Tax Collector does not have the authority to waive interest and makes no exceptions as interest is mandated by the State of Connecticut.
 As owners of property, taxpayers are responsible to see that taxes are paid when due.

 If you sold your real estate and receive a tax bill, please contact the Tax Collector’s office.
 If you receive a real estate bill and you escrow for taxes, please forward the bill to your mortgage company.
 If you no longer own the motor vehicle on which the tax bill is based or you have moved, please contact the Tax Assessor’s office at 203-452-5016.
 Written documentation as to the disposition of the vehicle and license plates is required by the Tax Assessor in order to receive proper credit.
 Remember that when you receive a motor vehicle tax bill, nine months of the year covered by the bill have already passed.

 The time period covered by Motor Vehicle Tax Bills is October 1 through September 30.
 Vehicles registered between October 2 and the following July 31 will appear on a Supplemental Motor Vehicle list provided to the Tax Assessor by the Department of Motor Vehicles.
 Supplemental Motor Vehicle bills are sent out in December and are due in one installment on January 1.
-There will be an additional $2.00 charge for each motor vehicle bill reported delinquent to the Department of Motor Vehicles.

 Never ignore a tax bill.
 Taxes will remain due and interest will continue to accumulate until the bill is paid or removed by the Tax Assessor.
 Failure to receive a tax bill does not exempt taxes or interest.
 You are responsible for obtaining your tax bill and paying your taxes on time.